Search StreamScheme

 Conclusion

-Lobby music in your stream is a good way to keep people entertained and vibing while you play your games or chat.
-Make sure that your mic and the music’s volumes are balanced so that they can hear you too.
+Lobby or background music in your stream is a good way to keep people entertained and vibing while you play your games or chat.
+Playing a requested song is also great for building rapport with your audience.

 About the Author